Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/extravert-intro.md

 {
     public class PlantRepository
     {
+        // A collection of plants
         private List<Plant> _plants = new List<Plant>();

-        public List<Plant> GetAllPlants()
+        // A method that returns the list of plants public List<Plant> GetAllPlants()
         {
             return _plants;
         }

-        public void AddPlant(Plant plant)
+        // A method to add a plant to the private list public void AddPlant(Plant plant)
         {
             _plants.Add(plant);
         }

-        public void SeedData()
+        // A method to insert some starter plants into the list public void SeedData()
         {
             // Add some sample plants